 - What could I improve?
 When and how will I?

 A NEW, VERY PRACTICAL RESOURCE

 In the ten months since my last post I’ve been single-mindedly writing a new book about listening and other interpersonal communication skill-sets.
 The book’s origins lie in my decades of providing successful training programmes for some thousands of people thirsty for support with relationship issues and challenges at all levels of organisational life and elsewhere.

 The success of these programmes is in the discovery that while “everybody knows” plain speaking and good listening are basic, there are three other commonsense but uncommonly-practised skill-sets that are also foundational to good practice because they unlock the common obstacles to constructive communication that we ourselves can control or influence.
 (My new book deals comprehensively with them all.)
 Participants often say, I wish I’d had the opportunity to know this before I became a manager . . . got married . . . began to lead meetings . . . joined a book club or a community group . . . became a member of the Board . . . became a parent . . . was appointed CEO . . . joined the Executive Team . . . took a team leadership position . . .

 I’ve enjoyed writing the book.
 It’s a very practical guide to help people self-assess, improve and self-manage the effectiveness of their interpersonal communication practices in social and workplace settings.
 Readers will find in it many surprises and challenges, and a great deal of unusually practical, long-lasting support for change.

 Look out for an announcement about the publishing date, on this site.
-Currently with editors and various designated readers, it should be available within weeks.
 Get in touch if you want direct notification of its availability.